Iterate Through a Ruby Array

 Output:

-Note that there is also a collect method, an alias to map, and both behave the same way.
+Bear in mind that there is also a collect method in Ruby, an alias to map, and both behave the same way.

 Iterate Through a Ruby Array Using the select Method

 As the name implies, the select method allows you to pick only specific elements of an array that meet a specific logical condition.
-It also produces a new array.
+It evaluates a block of code for each element and includes only those for which the block returns true in the resulting array.

 numbers = [2, 3, 4, 5, 6, 7, 8, 9]